 Moses was a unique man called by God for a vital work.
 He was the great leader of the people of Israel who transformed them from slaves to a nation, ready to rule and defend itself.
 Moses wrote the first five books of the Bible and is responsible for our understanding of God’s requirements and early human history.

 In this story we see a struggle between an evil man by the name of Hamman and the courage of a brave woman by the name of Esther.
 With the help of her cousin, Mordecai, they overcame a diabolical plot.
 In the end, we see God’s deliverance for those in need and that good does triumph over evil.

 Related Passages : The book of Esther

-Paul was originally known as Saul (not the king, but the persecutor of Christians who lived a thousand years later).
+Paul was originally known as Saul, the infamous persecutor of Christians.
 He became Paul the Apostle after having a powerful encounter with Jesus on the road to Damascus.
 Most of the books of the New Testament were written by Paul who became a powerhouse leader in the early church and is responsible for much of our understanding of Christianity.
 Paul first bridged the gap between Jews and Gentiles by demonstrating that the way of Jesus was open to anyone, regardless of their race or nationality.

 Related Passages : Acts 7:54 – 8:3; Acts 9; Acts 13-28

 First Monday, Gideon : He was a judge (leader) of Israel.
 Like everyone else, he had his flaws; however, God chose to use him just the same.
 God taught Gideon, and everyone else, that we are all totally dependent upon God for deliverance and victory in life.